EimonRUETCSE/Industrial-Attachment-Techcare/README.md

 Here, i Learn about every aspects of making a software :

-Design & Requirements
+1.Design & Requirements
-Development
+2.Development
-Testing
+3.Testing
-Business Development
+4.Business Development

 I also learn about how "Scrum" works in software development company.

 During my attachment, i also develop an android app called "Try New".
 The main idea of this app is, by using this app you can get a service, where you can wear a new shirt everyday.